SaqibAli47/SaqibAli47/README.md

 ## Hi there 👋

-I am a fullstack Web Developer with DevOps experience.
+I am a full stack Web Developer with DevOps experience.
 I love to learn new technologies.

 - 🔭 I’m currently working on
-    1. Sp-Talent-Finder (AI chatbot) which help analyze recuriters to track the previous employees record to find the best resource.
+    1. Sp-Talent-Finder (AI chatbot) which helps analyze recruiters to track the previous employees' records to find the best resource.
-    1. Custom WordPress Plugin (Plugin Development) which basically a lab slip form to track the maintain the pateines data with their reports to upload.
+    1. Custom WordPress Plugin (Plugin Development) which is a lab slip form to track the maintain the patient's data with their reports to upload.
-- 🌱 I’m currently learning LLMs, CyberSecurity and BlockChain development.
+- 🌱 I’m currently learning LLMs, CyberSecurity, and BlockChain development.
-- 👯 I’m looking to collaborate on DevOps, data engineering and prompt engineering projects
+- 👯 I’m looking to collaborate on DevOps, data engineering, and prompt engineering projects
-- 💬 Ask me about any thing related to app development (mobile, web, front, back, DevOps, AI, ML, Cloud)
+- 💬 Ask me about anything related to app development (mobile, web, front, back, DevOps, AI, ML, Cloud)
 - 📫 Contact me
     1. Email: [saqibsultan348@gmail.com](mailto:saqibsultan348@gmail.com)
     1. Phone: [+923134537412](tel:+923134537412)